 A common code of conduct

-The control and auditing system
+The control and inspection system

 Registration in the Registry gives rights such as the following: